TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/eks/README.md

 cd /eks
 ```

-## Create EKS cluster
+## Create Amazon Elastic Kubernetes Service (EKS) cluster

-In this section, we will use [eksctl tool](https://eksctl.io/) to create an EKS cluster.
-This tool is recommended by AWS as the official tool to create EKS cluster.
+In this step, we will use the [eksctl tool](https://eksctl.io/) which is a recommended tool by AWS to create an EKS cluster.

 In the context of eksctl tool; they have a yaml file called `ClusterConfig object`.
 This yaml file contains all the information needed to create an EKS cluster.
-We have created a yaml file [eksctl-recipe.yaml](eksctl-recipe.yaml) for our workshop to bring up an EKS cluster for TIBCO data plane.
+We have created a yaml file [eksctl-recipe.yaml](eksctl-recipe.yaml) for our workshop to bring up an EKS cluster for Data Plane.
 We can use the following command to create an EKS cluster in your AWS account.

 ```bash
 cat eksctl-recipe.yaml | envsubst | eksctl create cluster -f -
 ```

-It will take around 30 minutes to create an empty EKS cluster.
+It will take approximately 30 minutes to create an EKS cluster.

 ## Generate kubeconfig to connect to EKS cluster